- The success of your business depends on how well you manage its finances.

 - Adjust your inventory for cost efficiency.

-Key takeaway: Manage your business's cash flow by sending out invoices quickly, cutting costs and debt where you can, and adjusting inventory when necessary.
+Key takeaway: Manage your business's cash flow by creating invoices and sending them out quickly, cutting costs and debt where you can, and adjusting inventory when necessary.

 4. Determine your startup's financial and market logistics.